 Press the large dough ball evenly into a buttered 9inch tart or springform pan.

-Pour raspberry preserves over dough and refrigerate for 1 hour.
+Pour raspberry preserves over the dough and refrigerate while prepping the topping.

 Preheat oven to 350 degrees.